 Will the pool be open?
 If so, how will social distancing be enforced?

-What did parents say about Zippy’s Mini Camp in 2020?
+What did parents say about Zippy’s Mini Camp?

 “The camp was phenomenal.
 You all pulled it off under extraordinary circumstances, but the campers were happy and healthy for all six weeks!”